Lucia's Blog: 2016-02-14

 "that no advantage may be gained over us by Satan: for we are not ignorant of his devices."

 Paul makes us aware of Satan's wicked tools and techniques.
-He will definitely use them against all righteousness as well as against those who pursue righteousness or godliness.
+He will use them against all righteousness and against those who pursue righteousness or godliness.
 Let’s consider some of the devices in his toolkit that he uses against those who want to live godly, doing the will of God.

-• Desires: This is a powerful weapon that Satan uses against us and we must realize this.
+• Desires: This is a powerful weapon that Satan uses against us, and we must realize this.
 We must examine our hearts to know where we come short here!
-Even though one may not want to steal, get drunk and commit fornication, one can still have the desire to lie, cheat, gossip, fight, or be proud.
-James is very specific when he describes how sin starts with each of us and how it enters our heart: "But each person is tempted when he is lured and enticed by his own desire.
+Even though one may not want to steal, get drunk, and commit fornication, one can still have the desire to lie, cheat, gossip, fight, or be proud.
+James is very specific when he describes how sin starts with each of us and how it enters our hearts: "But each person is tempted when he is lured and enticed by his own desire.
 15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death."
 (James 1:14-15).
 We must remember the three B's: beckon, bait, and bend.
-Take heed, Satan cannot enter our heart and have power over us if we are walking in the Light.
+Take heed; Satan cannot enter our hearts and have power over us if we are walking in the Light.
 So what does he try to do instead?
 He will draw us away from the Light, playing off our desires.
 Once one responds to the beckoning of one's desires, the bait is laid in the form of temptation.
-It is at that point that the one who is being tempted is in a critical position but still can have control.
+At that point, the one being tempted is in a critical position but still can have control.
 He/she can still use the "the way of escape" provided to endure the temptation (I Cor.
 10:13).
 Therefore, sin can only be committed when one bends and yields (submit, surrender, give in) to the temptation.
-Sadly, it is here that our enemy the devil scores a tragic victory.
+Sadly, it is here that our enemy, the devil, scores a tragic victory.
 Let us take heed and be mindful of our desires!

 • " The seed is the word of God" (Luke 8:11).

-• "The birds of the air" who devoured the seed that "fell along the path " (Luke 8:5) represents the devil.
+• "The birds of the air" who devoured the seed that "fell along the path " (Luke 8:5) represent the devil.

 • Who "comes and takes away the word from their hearts, so that they may not believe and be saved" (Luke 8:12).

 Satan's game is to steal away the seed of the Word of God before it can take root in the hearts of those who hear it.
 The faster our adversary can do this, the easier his work becomes.
-Therefore, it is crucial that we take heed to this warning and make a vigorous effort to guard and protect the Word of God against our adversary.
-Likewise, we must hide God's Word in our heart that we might not sin against Him (Psalm 119:11).
+Therefore, we must take heed to this warning and make a vigorous effort to guard and protect the Word of God against our adversary.
+Likewise, we must hide God's Word in our hearts so that we might not sin against Him (Psalm 119:11).

-It is tragic for one to be ignorant of the Word of God since he will not be able to defend the Truth and confront error or false teaching.
+It is tragic to be ignorant of the Word of God and not be able to confront error and defend the Truth.
 Alas, he will not even know the difference!
 Consider what Paul wrote to the Corinthian church regarding such ignorance:

 "Awake to soberness righteously, and sin not; for some have no knowledge of God: I speak this to move you to shame."
 (I Cor.
 15:34).